REMEMBERING LEONG TAT CHEE

 Wedding photo At the time of accepting the Faith

 It was in 1954 that Leong Tat Chee chanced upon the Bahá’í Faith when he was Health Inspector with the Malacca Municipality.
-He saw an advertisement in the local papers regarding a fireside meeting in the home of Dr K.M.
+He saw an advertisement in the local papers regarding a fireside meeting in the home of Dr. K.M.
 Fozdar and his wife Shirin in Malacca town.
 The Fozdars were pioneers to Singapore.
 In 1953, the Fozdars moved to Malacca from Singapore when Dr. K.M.
 Fozdar was offered a job as a medical doctor at a local medical clinic.
 As Leong Tat Chee had an inquiring mind, he went to the meeting.
 The Fozdars and the Leongs soon became friends and met several times to discuss about the Faith.
 At these meetings that went on for months, Leong Tat Chee would often enter into heated arguments with Dr. Fozdar, and yet Leong Tat Chee was still not convinced.
 One day, the annoyed Dr. K.M.
 Fozdar declared that talking to Leong Tat Chee was like playing beautiful music to a cow!
 Dr. K.M.
 Fozdar then threw Leong Tat Chee a challenge – to read the Bahá’í books for himself.
 Leong Tat Chee got hold of some Bahá’í books from Dr. K.M.
 Fozdar and took two weeks leave from his office and locked himself in his room to read them.
 Upon completion of reading the books, he emerged from his room an enlightened person and accepted the Faith in early 1955.
 He instantly pursued his services for the Cause with unstinting zest.

 As soon as Leong Tat Chee accepted the Faith he changed his old habits, first by giving up his ‘mah-jong’ games with his friends.
-He began applying Bahá’í principles in his life and at workplace he engaged in consulting with those working under his supervision.
+He began applying Bahá’í principles in his life and at the workplace, he engaged in consulting with those working under his supervision.
 He would also often invite them to his home.
 He was a chain smoker as well.
 When he came across the Tablet of Purity by Abdul Baha in which the danger of smoking tobacco is mentioned he quit smoking immediately and altogether.
 In 1955, Leong Tat Chee was elected on to the first Local Spiritual Assembly of Malacca and became its Chairman.
 He soon emerged as a fatherly figure to the believers in Malacca town, and to the many Bahá’ís in Malaysia.

 He then taught his family members, and all of them accepted the Faith in stages.
 Mrs. Leong became a believer on 25 December 1957.
 Within two days of Mrs. Leong accepting the Faith. the first Pan-Malayan Summer School for Malaya was held in Malacca.
 There Mrs. Leong volunteering along with her husband in going the local markets, cooking and serving the friends at this first summer school.
 The couple continued to volunteer to be the chief cooks at all the early summer schools, though managing the kitchen was not an easy job.
 They did this service for many years- to be of service to the servants of the Faith.

 Leong Tat Chee believed fully in practicing the teachings of equality between the sexes.
 Leong Tat Chee himself nurtured her in the Faith, as he believed a wife has a strong role in a husband’s services.
-Mrs. Leong become a wonderful Bahá’í providing great hospitality, and was also a strong supporter of her husband’s teaching activities.
-She would open her house to believers and non-believers alike, since her house was serving the role of a Bahá’í Centre.
+Mrs. Leong becomes a wonderful Bahá’í providing great hospitality and was also a strong supporter of her husband’s teaching activities.
+She would open her house to believers and non-believers alike since her house was serving the role of a Bahá’í Centre.
 Whenever she had the opportunity she joined her husband in his teaching trips to estates where the rubber tappers kept cows and other farm animals and where the sanitation was not good, attracting a lot of flies.
 She often came back with insect bites but never complained.

 His wife- his strongest supporter